 In chemistry, the tendency of a substance or a chemical species to lose or acquire electrons is measured by the Redox potential or Oxidation-Reduction Potential which can either be of negative or positive values.
 In liquids, a solution can either be oxidised or reduced when subjected to contact with a new substance or material.
 A liquid with a higher (more positive) reduction potential than the new species will have a tendency to gain electrons from the new species.
 On the other hand, a solution with a lower (more negative) reduction potential will have a tendency to lose electrons to the new species.

 In Pure Ionic Water (PIW), the water contains some antioxidants such as zinc and selenium.
 Also, our laboratory tests have confirmed that Pure Ionic Water has negative values ranging from -150 to -300 which renders it as an electron giving water which would help in combating free radicals.
 Less free radicals, less damage to the body's cells.
+In perspective, most commercially available drinks are of positive ORP values which could cause detrimental oxidising effects.
+The examples below show a sample of commercially available drinks and their ORP values.

 Pure Ionic Water has many benefits and being rich in Antioxidants is just one bonus from a subscription to our service.